pvial00/RedDye/README.md

 RedDye performance is around that of AES.

-RedDye operates under the assumption that one cannot easily revert the following formula and find k which is XOR'ed with the plaintext byte.
+RedDye operates under the assumption that one cannot easily revert the formula below and find k which is XOR'ed with the plaintext byte.

 k[c] = (k[c] + k[i] + j) % 256